digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 - There is a slight performance overhead and delay in retrieving results.

 We recommend using WebSockets for production environments, as they offer better performance and scalability.
-HTTP alternatives are suitable for prototyping and less demanding applications with lower data and load requirements.
+HTTP alternatives are suitable for prototyping and for applications with lower data and load requirements.

 HTTP Request
 ===============================